arijitc099/arijitc099.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student in the Complex Resilient Intelligent Systems (CRIS) group of Professor Venkat Venkatasubramanian, at Columbia University in the City of New York.
+I am a fourth-year Ph.D. student in the Complex Resilient Intelligent Systems (CRIS) group of Professor Venkat Venkatasubramanian, at Columbia University in the City of New York.

 I have pursued an internship during the Summer of 2021 at Aspen Technology Inc., a leader in developing asset performance management tools for the engineering industry, in their data science team.
 I developed algorithms to solve nonlinear experimental design, and optimization problems.